mobomo/green_onion/README.md

 ## Installation

 If you want to use [capybara-webkit](https://github.com/thoughtbot/capybara-webkit), you'll need to get Qt built in your testing environment.
 [Follow these steps](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit) and `gem install capybara-webkit` to get it up and running.
-Overwise, you can just use `:driver => 'selenium'` in the configuration block.
+Overwise, you can just use `:driver => 'selenium'` (or another driver) in the configuration block.

 Add this line to your application's Gemfile: